The dashboard that all CIOs expected

 Project management

-Think of dashboard indicators as a reflection of the company’s goals
+Think of dashboard indicators as a reflection of business goals

-Although dashboards with performance indicators are already available and designed to apply to any company, the best solution is to choose customization.
+Although you can find dashboards with performance indicators already designed and planned to be applicable to any business, the optimal solution is to opt for personalization.

 Each dashboard used to manage an IT department must be built with the company's goals in mind: these must reflect its strategic ambitions.